 - You can help people with chronic disorganization and other disorders.

 Some of the potential challenges of a professional organizer business include:

 - It can be difficult to figure out what differentiates you from the competition.

 - You have to be comfortable entering the disorganized and cluttered homes and offices of your clients.

-- You may need a comfort level with physical as well as digital organization in order to fully help your clients.
+- You may need to find your client's comfort level—with both physical and digital organization—in order to fully help them.

 - Most professional organizers have high levels of patience and empathy.